-Monetary assets and liabilities denominated in foreign currency (i.e., denominated in currencies other than the functional currencies of Group entities) represented less than 0.5% of consolidated assets and liabilities in both 2015 and 2016.
+Monetary assets and liabilities denominated in foreign currency (i.e., denominated in currencies other than the functional currencies of Group entities) represented less than 0.5% of consolidated assets and liabilities in 2015, 2016 and 2017.

 Following the Brexit vote, the Group identified all of its direct sterling exposures.
-It has no direct exposure to sterling-denominated equities.
-CNP Assurances' sterling exposure is very limited in relation to its total assets of €383.3 billion.
+CNP Assurances' sterling exposure is very limited in relation to its total assets of €386 billion.